Much of the emphasis on the subject of ‘process safety culture’ originates from the Buncefield and Texas City incidents that occurred in 2005.

 Behavioural training

+Consider a health improvement app based on completing a specific number of steps per day.
 The app states that if a certain number of steps each day, we will eventually be fitter and healthier.
+Progress is checked each day and a conscious effort will be made to behaviours to achieve the set target.

+Small behaviours and habits then change.
 Rather than settling down after dinner to relax, steps are checked and reminders are sent stating that the step goal is yet to be reached.
+If the target is not completed, then the dog is taken for a walk or plans are altered to complete the daily goal.
+Again, if the goal is achievable and is believed in, then this push to complete the steps will occur.

 Policies & Procedures